Mydayis: ADHD Medication

-Mydayis is a long-acting, triple-bead, mixed amphetamine salts formulation used for once-daily treatment of symptoms of attention deficit disorder (ADHD or ADD) in adolescents and adults 13 and older.
+Mydayis (Generic Name: mixed salts of a single-entity amphetamine product) is an ADHD medication with a long-acting, triple-bead, mixed amphetamine salts formulation used for once-daily treatment of attention deficit hyperactivity disorder (ADHD or ADD) in adolescents and adults ages 13 and older.
 According to the FDA, Mydayis is a federally controlled substance (CII) because it can be abused or lead to dependence.
 It is an amphetamine.

 As with all medications, follow your Mydayis prescription instructions exactly.
 Mydayis is taken orally, with or without food, once daily.
 The first dose is typically administered upon awakening because the effects can last up to 16 hours, and there is potential for insomnia; it should be taken at the same time each day for the best results.